-I thought if the image and message of the gun evoked a deeper understanding of rights and liberty , freedom, ownership and self-determination for some, perhaps these images could effectively communicate the same feelings women have about contraception, their health, their bodies and their rights as well.
+I reasoned if the image and message of the gun evoked a deeper understanding of rights and liberty, freedom, ownership, and self-determination for some, perhaps these images could effectively communicate the same feelings women have about contraception, their health, their bodies and their rights as well.
 And, perhaps, other people would stop and notice, as I did, and draw a connection between their own passionate beliefs and support for their raison d’etre and someone else’s passion for their own.
 Images sometimes have the power to do that.

 I hope they will be effective.

 The phrase, “Come and Take It” originates with the Ancient Greek phrase Molon Labe from the Battle of Thermopylae (480 BCE) when King Leonidas I of Sparta refused to lay down his weapons in response to a surrender demand from Xerxes I of Persia.
 On this continent, it was used by the leader of the American troops in a confrontation during the American Revolution with British forces in 1778 at Fort Morris in Georgia.
 And was revived again in 1835 during the Texas Revolution when Mexican forces demanded the return of a canon and the Texans (then called “Texicans”) responded by issuing instead a challenge: Come and take it.
 Immortalized on a flag bearing the image of a cannon with a five pointed black star above and the defiant phrase below, it has come to symbolize the resolve of those protecting their territory, their freedom, and, indeed, their very lives.

 The birth control pill became legal in 1960.
 Prior to this there was no reliable, easy to use, female controlled form of contraception.
 It’s why so many of our mothers and grandmothers had nine and twelve and fourteen kids.